libremente/PDFMerger/README.md

-#PDFMerger with ANNOTATIONS for PHP
+# PDFMerger with ANNOTATIONS for PHP

-You created several PDFs files and after merging them with some PDFMerger you lost the links in the final file?
-By means of this combination of FPDI + FPDF and TCPDF it's possible to merge and maintain the links!
+You created several PDFs files and after merging them with some `PDFMerger` you've lost the links in the resulting file?
+By means of this combination of `FPDI + FPDF` and `TCPDF` it's possible to merge and maintain the links!

-Fork of PDFMerger created by ```Jarrod Nettles``` December 2009 ```jarrod@squarecrow.com```.

 This modified version uses the following: